Your Ultimate Guide To PayPay Japan For Going Cashless

 If you have a good eye, it’s likely you’ve seen the PayPay Japan logo when paying for items at the cash register.

 Did you know that with the right app, you can scan that QR code and pay for items in Japan?
-So no more pulling out your cash or credit card because now you just pull out your phone to pay for things.
+So no more pulling out your cash or credit card because now you can pull out your phone to pay for things.

 PayPay is the most famous cashless and QR code payment method in Japan (others include LinePay and AliPay).